maoberlehner/markus-oberlehner-net/content/blog/dealing-with-the-browserstack-parallel-test-limit-when-using-testcafe.md

 Also your BrowserStack Automate instance will crash and you can't execute automated tests anymore.
 Even clicking “Stop session” on frozen tests won't work and you have to wait until they time out or some nice member of the BrowserStack support team stops them for you.

 ## Running TestCafe tests on BrowserStack consecutively
-The solution to the problem is to run TestCafe tests on BrowserStack one after another instead all at once.
+The solution to the problem is to run TestCafe tests on BrowserStack one after another instead of all at once.
 TestCafe does not support this out of the box so we have to build a little shell script to help us out.

 ```bash
 #!/bin/bash